Suraj-Mohapatra/spring-boot-mvc/README.md

 # Spring Boot MVC Project

 ## Overview
-This project is a Spring Boot MVC application designed to demonstrate the use of the Model-View-Controller (MVC) architecture.
-It includes features such as dependency injection, RESTful endpoints, and integration with a templating engine for dynamic web pages.
+This is a Spring Boot MVC application designed to demonstrate the use of the Model-View-Controller (MVC) architecture.
+It includes features such as dependency injection, RESTful endpoints, and integration with a templating engine for dynamic web pages and a lot more.

 ## Features
 - RESTful API endpoints for CRUD operations.